 The heart of this object is an arduino board, which works with the data of a capacitive sensor and controls four servos.
 The capacitive sensor is a small piece of alu foil placed under the top plate of the white stele and is connected through some capacitors and resistors to the arduino.
 The four servos move four wheels to pull and push invisible threads, which are connected to the golden foil on the top.
 The result is an inverted parallel movement of two opposite points of the foil, eight points in total.
 The stele is 55 cm x 55 cm x 100 cm and needs just one energy plug.
 A light spot will complete the setting.

-Till works as a research assistant at the Köln International School of Design.
+Till writes his master thesis about Human-Machine-Communication.
+Before he worked as a research assistant at the Köln International School of Design.
 After a vocational training as a digital media designer and a regular employment at Pixelpark AG Cologne, he graduated from the Köln International School of Design with a Bachelor of Arts degree in Integrated Design with specialization in Interface Design.
 He spent a semester abroad at the Kyushu University, Fukuoka, Japan.

 In their spare time they make and develop together interactive art with the view on the interface between objects, code and human.